 At this point, you should have something that looks like the picture below.

 Now it’s time to put in a bottom.
-I only plan on having a few small pots of herbs and greens, so I went with ¼ in. plywood, but upgrade to ½ in. or thicker as you see fit.
+I only plan on having a few small pots of herbs and greens in my cold frame, so I went with ¼ in. plywood.
+You can upgrade to ½ in. or thicker as you see fit.

 Then, measure and cut two 2”x4” studs to brace the inside of the box and add more surface area to attach the floor.